CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

     * DateTime - Date and time in the format YYYY-MM-DD HH:MM:SS+nn
   * So, for every column we need to specify what type the data is in.
   * For this step you will need to use a text editor.
 In your text editor, open a new file.
   * Now, for every field, write the type of data it takes in quotation marks.
-So, for the Excel file, where we don't have the margin of error fields you would write: `"String","String","String","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer"` Note that every item is separated by a comma and that the first three fields, even though they seem like they are numbers, are actually text fields.
+So, for the Excel file, where we don't have the margin of error fields you would write: `"String","String","String","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer","Integer"` Note that every item is separated by a comma and that the first three fields, even though they seem like they are numbers, are actually text fields.
 This is very important, since we are going to use those fields to join our census table to the census boundaries, which also contain those fields as text.
 If we have one file with text and another with integers or real numbers, the program won't be able to match it.
   * If you are working on Mac's TextEdit you need to format your file as 'Plain Text'.
 To do this click on `Format` and then `Make Plain Text`.
 This will change your file from an .rtf to a simple .txt.
   * Save your file with the same name as the table but with a different extension.
-It is important to do this so that qGIS understands that this .csvt file corresponds to the other .csv or .txt file.
+It is important to do this so that QGIS understands that this .csvt file corresponds to the other .csv or .txt file.
 In both Windows Notepad and in Mac TextEdit you need to manually type the extension (.csvt) and in TextEdit you need to un-check the option that says 'If no extension is provided, use .txt'.
   * If you are using the table we modified with Excel your .csvt file would be named `B05002.csvt`
   * If you were using the table we modified with TextEdit or Notepad you would name your file `B05002_Text_Edit.csvt`